A uniform lower bound on the norms of hyperplane projections of spherical polytopes: Random spherical polytopes

-\begin{remark} Asymptotically speaking, the constant $2^{n^2-1}$ in this estimate, is not of an optimal order.
-We sacrificed the constant, to be able to get a uniform bound for every $N \geq 2n$ random points.
-The optimal constant is of an order or $\exp(n \log n)$, rather than $\exp(n^2)$.
-See Remark \ref{asymptoticsosz} for more details. \end{remark}

 The last piece of information, that we need to apply Theorem \ref{twglowne}, in order to prove Theorem \ref{twrandom}, is the expected value of the determinant of $n$ random points in $\mathbb{S}_n$.
 More precisely, we estimate the $(-\frac{1}{2})$-moment of the absolute value of the determinant.
 We use the fact, that the distribution of the random variable $|\det(x_1, x_2, \ldots, x_n)|$, where $x_i \in \mathbb{S}_n$ are random points, is well-known.
+We will also refer to the following well-known inequalities on the ratio of Gamma functions: